The Vermont Statutes Online

 (b) A person convicted under this section shall be fined not more than $1,000.00 or imprisoned for not more than one year, or both.
 (Added 1987, No. 152 (Adj.
 Sess.), § 1; amended 1991, No. 164 (Adj.
 Sess.), § 18; 2019, No. 131 (Adj.
 Sess.), § 252.)

-(a) An enforcement officer, sheriff, or constable who learns of the theft of a vessel, snowmobile, or all-terrain vehicle not since recovered, or of the recovery of a vessel, snowmobile, or all-terrain vehicle whose theft or conversion he or she knows or has reason to believe has been reported to the Commissioner, shall forthwith report the theft or recovery to the Commissioner.
+(a) An enforcement officer, sheriff, or constable who learns of the theft of a vessel, snowmobile, or all-terrain vehicle not since recovered, or of the recovery of a vessel, snowmobile, or all-terrain vehicle whose theft or conversion the enforcement officer, sheriff, or constable knows or has reason to believe has been reported to the Commissioner, shall immediately report the theft or recovery to the Commissioner.

-(b) An owner or a lienholder may report the theft of a vessel, snowmobile, or all-terrain vehicle, or its conversion if a crime, to the Commissioner, but the Commissioner may disregard the report of a conversion unless a warrant has been issued for the arrest of a person charged with the conversion.
-A person who has reported the theft or conversion of a vessel, snowmobile, or all-terrain vehicle shall, forthwith after learning of its recovery, report the recovery to the Commissioner.
+(b) An owner or a lienholder may report the theft of a vessel, snowmobile, or all-terrain vehicle, or its conversion if a crime, to the Commissioner, but the Commissioner may disregard the report of a conversion unless a warrant has been issued for the arrest of an individual charged with the conversion.
+An individual who has reported the theft or conversion of a vessel, snowmobile, or all-terrain vehicle shall, immediately after learning of its recovery, report the recovery to the Commissioner.

 A person who knowingly makes a false report of the theft or conversion of a vessel, snowmobile, or all-terrain vehicle to an enforcement officer or to the Commissioner shall be fined not more than $500.00 or imprisoned for not more than six months, or both.
 (Added 1987, No. 152 (Adj.
 Sess.), § 1; amended 2001, No. 107 (Adj.
 Sess.), § 24.)